ssvlabs/ssv/metrics/README.md

 #### Metrics

-`MetricsAPIPort` is used to enable metrics collection and expose the API:
+`MetricsAPIPort` is used to enable prometheus metrics collection:

 Example:
 ```yaml